binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ## 2. SSM Identify Risks {#cloud-identify-risks}

-Some of the thinking around the process we went through at the top level in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) are worth revisiting.
+Some of the thinking around the process we went through at the top level in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) may be worth revisiting.

 ### Shared Responsibility Model {#cloud-identify-risks-shared-responsibility-model}